amir5000/WeatherApp/README.md

 ###Getting Started###

-Checkout this repo, install dependencies, then start the gulp process with the following:
+Checkout this repo, install dependencies, then start the npm WebPack Server process with the following:

 ```
 	> git clone git@github.com:amir5000/WeatherApp.git